Best RV Mattresses in Canada in 2023: Top 3 Picks and Buyer’s Guide

 - sturdy and slow-moving support layer to minimize motion transfer.

 While reviewing the mattress, I used the side and back sleeping positions.
 I noticed that the mattress generates adequate lumbar support for spinal alignment while offering sufficient cradling for tension relief.
+From my tests, the Douglas RV mattress had 1.87 inches of sinkage, making me feel a good balance between support and comfort.
+The Douglas RV was 0.36 inches firmer than the GhostBed RV mattress.
+That means the Douglas RV mattress is better for sleepers who want slightly more support while enjoying the benefits of pressure-relieving memory foam.
 However, some members of our team (over 230 pounds) that tested the mattress complained of back pain when adopting the stomach sleeping style.

 The mattress would also be a great bargain for couples/partnered sleepers as it features a slow-moving gel-infused foam that is efficient at absorbing body movements for minimal sleep disturbance.
 I really liked this feature as this meant the mattress could stay cool despite our combined body heat while also allowing me to get in and out of bed without disturbing my partner.